paypal/squbs/docs/marshalling.md

 ##### Scala

 Akka provides a great [Scala DSL for marshalling and unmarshalling](http://doc.akka.io/docs/akka-http/current/scala/http/common/marshalling.html#using-marshallers).
-It's use can be seen in the example below:
+Its use can be seen in the example below:

 ```scala
 import akka.actor.ActorSystem